Dissipative phase transition of interacting non-reciprocal fermions

-We now characterize in more detail the structure of the steady-state density profile, which we plot in Fig.~\ref{fig:dynamics_interaction}(d) for different values of $\Delta$ and the same values of gain/loss $\kappa=\Gamma=0.1 J$ and still for $\phi=\theta=\pi/2$.
-We see that the charge density in the bulk is pinned to half-filling, corresponding to a maximally mixed state due to equal gain and loss rates.
-The left(right) boundary displays charge depletion(accumulation), with a decay towards the bulk that is compatible with an exponential law $\left|\langle n_j\rangle_{\text{ss}}-\langle n_{L/2}\rangle _{\text{ss}}\right|=\nicefrac{1}{2}+Ae^{-j/\xi}$ where $\xi$ is the localization length and $A$ a fitting constant.
-In the inset, we plot the inverse localization length $\xi^{-1}$ that increases with the interaction $\Delta$ and appears to saturate for $\Delta/J\gg 1$.
-Overall, these results suggest that interactions compete with the non-reciprocal gain and loss terms to reduce the tendency toward charge accumulation.
-Yet, our numerical results support the emergence of a robust non-reciprocal interacting many-body state at intermediate couplings.
-This conclusion is further supported by results along the $\theta=-\phi$ line, showing that the directional dynamics seen in Fig.~\ref{fig:non_interacting}(e) is robust to moderate interactions (see End Matter for details).
-Quite interestingly, in this regime, although the charge is localized at the edges and the skin effect would lead to area-law entanglement of non-Hermitian free fermions~\cite{kawabata2023entanglement}, the unraveled steady-state for the interacting problem shows volume-law entanglement (see End Matter for details).
+In this rotating frame, the Lindbladian is time-periodic with terms rapidly oscillating at frequency $\omega\sim \Delta$, which can be averaged out as in the high-frequency expansion of Floquet systems~\cite{bukov2016schrieffer,seetharam2018absence,peronaci2018resonant}.
+From Eq.~(\ref{eqn:TildeL}), we see that dissipative processes involving occupied neighbors are highly off-resonant and effectively blocked.
+This simple argument explains why in the strongly interacting regime the initial CDW state, containing no doublons, remains long-lived and the non-reciprocal gain and loss become less efficient, reducing the charge accumulation at the edge.
+It is interesting to characterize in more detail the structure of the steady-state density profile, which we plot in Fig.~\ref{fig:dynamics_interaction}(b) for different values of $\Delta$ with $\kappa=\Gamma=0.1 J$ and $\phi=\theta=\pi/2$.
+We see that the charge density in the bulk is pinned to half-filling, because of equal gain and loss rates.
+The left(right) boundary displays charge depletion(accumulation), with a decay towards the bulk that is compatible with an exponential law $\left|\langle n_j\rangle_{\text{ss}}-\langle n_{L/2}\rangle _{\text{ss}}\right|=1/2+Ae^{-j/\xi}$ where $\xi$ is the localization length and $A$ a fitting constant.
+In the inset, we show that the $\xi^{-1}$ increases with $\Delta$ and appears to saturate for $\Delta/J\gg 1$.
+Overall, these results suggest that interactions compete with the non-reciprocal gain and loss to reduce the tendency toward charge accumulation.
+Quite interestingly, in this regime, although the charge is localized at the edges and the skin effect would lead to area-law entanglement of NH free fermions~\cite{kawabata2023entanglement}, the unraveled steady-state for the interacting problem shows volume-law entanglement (see End Matter for details).
+To conclude, our numerical results support the emergence of a robust non-reciprocal interacting many-body state at weak couplings.